humannx2/Machine-Learning/Movie-Prediction/Readme.md

 ### datasets/movies.csv

 The application requires a dataset of movies in CSV format.
 The dataset should have at least one column named `title` which contains the movie titles.
+The dataset used for this model is available under the datasets folder.

 ## Contributing